Seizures for Forfeiture by Tampa Police Department

 When the currency is seized, the suspect’s statements are usually the only way for TPD to show that the currency was gained from or intended to be used illegally in any felony offense.
 Don’t make a statement until after you have spoken to an attorney about the case.

-Attorney for Forfeiture Actions by TPD
+Attorney for Seizures for Forfeiture by TPD

-If an office with the Tampa Police Department (TDP) seized your property and provided you with a Notice of Seizure Form (TPD 62), then contact an experienced asset forfeiture attorney in Tampa, FL, as quickly as possible.
+If an office with the Tampa Police Department (TDP) seized your property and provided you with a Notice of Seizure Form (TPD 62), then contact an experienced asset forfeiture attorney in Tampa, FL, as soon as possible.
 In some cases, the notice of seizure form will be sent to you via certified mail from the Evidence Control Section.

 If the notice of seizure form was not provided to you within the prescribed time period, then Tampa Police Department can lose the case on that basis.
 We can represent any person with a claim to the property seized.